Discover more from Ask a Wise Ape

 🙏 since our last post, 2 new ape(s) have joined – please share with your friends to check it out and subscribe!

-Failed to render LaTeX expression — error
+Failed to render LaTeX expression — no expression found

 💡 something im thinking about